-- Are doctors and nurses approachable?
+- Are doctors and nurses approachable and responsive?

 - What patient engagement initiatives do we offer that create a better patient experience?